Question

 C. elegans is usually a hermaphrodite, which can self-fertilize and reproduce itself.
 Thus, we can readily generate a genetically homogenous population.

-To know more about C. elegans, watch the talk Ken gave to the general audience at Nagoya University (Video).
+To learn more about C. elegans, watch Ken's talk to the general audience at Nagoya University (Video).

 Bacteria